3-month-old suffocates while family is asleep: HCSO

 This happened at a home in the 14800 block of Shottery Drive near Waterside.

-Sheriff Ed Gonzalez said the grandmother was home watching the child, whose mother was at work.
+Sheriff Ed Gonzalez said the grandmother was home watching the child, whose mother works the night shift at Whataburger.
 We're told two other young children were home at the time, along with two teens.

 Gonzalez said the grandmother left the boy in the living room, where there's hardwood floors because he typically wouldn't move very much.
 The grandmother went to bed around midnight.